Computing the Dimension of a Bipartition Matrix: Abstract

 \section{Abstract}

-We present a computer program that computes the dimension of a bipartition matrix (see Definition \ref{defn3}), which has three independent components: the row dimension, the column dimension, and the entry dimension.
-Each component is defined recursively and as such is well-suited for machine computation.
-The program applies several routines of independent interest, namely, a routine that factors a bipartition as a formal product of indecomposable bipartition matrices; its inverse, which recovers the bipartition; a routine that factors a general bipartition matrix as a formal product of indecomposables; and a routine that calculates the ``transpose-rotation'' of a bipartition matrix (the column dimension of a bipartition matrix is the row dimension of its transpose-rotation).
+The dimension of a bipartition matrix (BPM) is the sum of the dimensions of its indecomposable factors.
+The dimension of an indecomposable BPM is the sum of its row, column, and entry dimensions.
+To compute these dimensions, we apply four routines of independent interest: (1) Factor a bipartition as a product of indecomposables; (2) recover a bipartition from its indecomposable factorization; (3) factor a BPM as a product of indecomposables; and (4) compute the ``transpose-rotation'' (the column dimension of a BPM is the row dimension of its transpose-rotation).